nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

    This is because GNSS can operate only when the LTE connection is not active.
    Every time a sensor sample is sent, it interrupts any attempted GNSS fix.
    The exact time required to obtain a GNSS fix will vary depending on satellite visibility, time since last fix, the type of antenna used, and other environmental factors.
-   In good conditions, and with A-GPS data, one minute is a reasonable interval for reliably getting a location estimate.
+   In good conditions, and with A-GNSS data, one minute is a reasonable interval for reliably getting a location estimate.
    This allows using long enough value for :ref:`CONFIG_GNSS_FIX_TIMEOUT_SECONDS <CONFIG_GNSS_FIX_TIMEOUT_SECONDS>`, while still leaving enough time for falling back to cellular positioning if needed.

    The default sensor sampling interval, 60 seconds, will quickly consume cellular data, and should not be used in a production environment.